Bookkeeping Guides

 Why is exact pricing protected instead of fully public?

 Because final fit depends on the real bookkeeping shape of the business, not just a broad tier label.
-Public pricing educates; protected pricing qualifies.
+Public pricing educates and helps you self-qualify.
+Protected pricing applies that framework to your actual situation, accounting for variables like existing cleanup burden, payroll coordination complexity, and reporting expectations that a public calculator cannot assess.

 When do overages usually happen?